wp-plugins/backup-by-vogapress/readme.txt

 = Is my data safe? =

 The data transferred between the WordPress server and VOGAPress data center are through secured HTTPs channels.
-It does require server supports of PHP Curl library.
+PHP curl library is required on the WordPress server.

 = Does my server require special setup? =

-No, Backup by VOGAPress is designed to work in plenty of environments, consume very little storage and bandwidths.
-It works in WordPress v3.0.1 or higher with PHP v5.2 or higher.
+No, Backup by VOGAPress is designed to work in plenty of environments.
+It consumes very little storage and bandwidths.
+Compatible with WordPress v3.0.1 or higher and PHP v5.2 or higher.

 = Does it support Multisite? =